abbmarand/210SCTF/idea.md

 After the user can fetch the todo in the UI as they will all be listed there and see the flag

 I will prabably have to add a cookie with uuid so you can only get the files that you uploaded and not go to the website and se someone elses flag
+There will also be a need to prevent commands such as rm or ssh etc. I will probably make a list of available commands (cat cd ls)

 # The difficulty
 The difficulty is set to 0.4.